Our expertise, extensive facilities and research infrastructure allow us to successfully tackle the most demanding challenges.

 A selection of current research and projects within the Cardiff Catalysis Institute (CCI) include:

 We are leading the way in how gold is used in heterogeneous catalysis, and investigating how the synergy between gold and other precious and transition metals can be controlled.
-Director of the CCI, Professor Hutchings, is one of the worlds pre-eminent authority on heterogeneous catalysis, pioneering the innovative catalytic use of gold nano-particles.
+Former director of the CCI, Professor Graham Hutchings, is one of the worlds pre-eminent authority on heterogeneous catalysis, pioneering the innovative catalytic use of gold nano-particles.

 Selective oxidation of, for example alkanes and alkenes, is a long standing challenge in catalysis primarily because of rapid consecutive conversion of the target product.
 Our work is exploring new and original approaches to solve this problem.